All in One View

 Energy sources and carbon emissions

-Energy famously cannot be created or destroyed but the energy used for research activities has to come from somewhere.
-In practice the majority of energy used for digital research comes from a national electricity grid so this will be our focus.
+Energy famously cannot be created or destroyed but the electrical energy used for research activities has to come from somewhere.
+In practice the majority of electrical energy used for digital research comes from a national electricity grid so this will be our focus.

-The electrical grid serves to transport energy from electricity generators to end users.
+The electrical grid serves to transport electrical energy from electricity generators to end users.
 Economies of scale tend to mean that electricity generation is a large scale activity.
 The electrical energy supplied to the grid comes from a variety of different sources.
 This can be fossil fuels like coal and gas or green energy sources like solar and wind.

 A key feature of electrical grids is that supply must be balanced with demand.
 Demand for electricity can vary greatly throughout a year or even an individual day.
 The grid responds to increases in demand by purchasing additional electricity from suppliers.